Haraldlons/linux-tricks/README.md

 ## My Bash Aliases
 I have over the years added more and more aliases I find useful.
 Some of them trigger a bash-script making more advanced operations.
 I ***highly*** recommend adding [them](https://github.com/Haraldlons/linux-tricks/blob/master/.bash_aliases) to your .bashrc.

+## Do you want to contribute?
+Please send me a mail at "haraldlons@gmail.com" or make pull request.

+## Upcoming features
+- Make new 'new_cpp' script making new project with header files, objects and some other examples
+- Make new 'new_python' script making new project with helper functions file, objects and some other examples
+- Make 'lazy' git alias more robust